roddhjav/apparmor.d/docs/issues.md

 ### Gnome can be very slow to start.

 [Gnome](https://github.com/roddhjav/apparmor.d/issues/80) can be slow to start.
-This is a Known bugs help is very welcome.
+This is a known bug, help is very welcome.

 The complexity is that: